 - State income tax return for each state where you resided/earned income during 2015

 To determine whether you are required to file a federal tax return, refer to the instructions for Form 1040NR: http://www.irs.gov/uac/Form-1040NR,-U.S.-Nonresident-Alien-Income-Tax-Return

 To obtain other Rhode Island tax forms, please go to: Rhode Island Division of Taxation.

-International students, including those from Canada and Mexico, are subject to the same tax filing requirements and rules as U.S. citizens.
-However there are exceptions that vary from country to country and are discussed in detail in IRS Publication 901 which references U.S. Tax Treaties with other countries.
-Other helpful IRS publications for international students are Publication 515 and Publication 519.
+There are exceptions that vary from country to country and are discussed in detail in IRS Publication 901, which references U.S. Tax Treaties with other countries.

 The University of Rhode Island and the Office of International Students and Scholars cannot provide tax advice or assistance with tax form completion.
 For more information on this topic, visit: taxhelp.org and free-tax-help